 Sadly, there’s no-one able to read us a bedtime story or tuck us in, though audiobooks could be a substitute!
 Yet, that doesn’t mean you can’t take time to create your own snuggle-up routine.
 Think warm bath with candles, followed by a pyjama shuffle around the house switching down all the lights.
 Sip a camomile tea on the sofa (in the semi dark of course) or opt for a few pages of light reading.

 Regular exercise is great for boosting our natural serotonin levels, which contributes to quality sleep.
 However, practising your Jane Fonda or Beyoncé booty moves within an hour of two of bedtime can have the opposite effect.
-Rather, a few gentle stretches or yoga is the way to go in your PJ’s.
+Instead, a few gentle stretches or yoga is the way to go in your PJ’s.
 Regular meditation will calm mind and body.
-Remember, you’re giving your brain cues for what’s to come…. think ‘good night’s sleep, good night’s sleep’.
+Remember, you’re giving your brain cues for what’s to come … think ‘good night’s sleep, good night’s sleep’.

 Spend time outside every day

 Our bodies have their own internal biological clock.
 In times gone by, our ancestors had to make full use of daylight to work, and not much could be done in the dark.
 Easier said than done for mums who have no choice but to catch-up while their children sleep.
 Reconnecting with the outside world can contribute to a good night’s sleep.
 Just put your body outside twice a day, preferably in the first minutes of waking up and as you wind down in the evening.
 You are sending a signal to your brain without even realising it.

 Aim to keep to a regular bedtime.
 This includes weekends.
 Of course we’re tempted to stay up late and enjoy ‘adult time’ which is so rare for us single mums.
 But beware: It will play havoc with your body’s natural clock.
 Likewise, waking up around the same time each day is important for a good night’s sleep.
 You may even find you no longer need the alarm, or your beloved snooze button.